DrivenAlliance/website/_services/technical-agillity/internal-code-retreat.md

 * **R 1 700** / person for small groups (5 – 12 attendees)
 * **R 1 200** / person for larger groups (11 – 60 attendees)

-&ast; Larger groups can be catered for on request.
+\* Larger groups can be catered for on request.

 [request an internal code retreat](#contact-form)